 Austar shares rose 2.7 percent to A$1.52 in Sydney, compared with a 0.6 percent fall in the benchmark S&P/ASX 200 index.
 News Corp. dropped 1.7 percent to A$18.77 a share.
 A court hearing due April 13 should confirm the takeover deal.

 “By reducing content exclusivity, the undertakings will lower barriers to entry and promote new and effective competition,” ACCC Chairman Rod Sims said in a statement.

 About 92 percent of Austar shareholders backed the A$1.9 billion ($2 billion) takeover in a meeting March 30.
-The company’s board had agreed to be bought by its larger rival in July after the board and biggest shareholder, billionaire John Malone’s Liberty Global Inc. (LBTYA), backed the A$1.52-a-share cash bid.
+The company’s board had agreed to be bought by its larger rival in July after the board and biggest shareholder, billionaire John Malone’s Liberty Global Inc. (LBTYA:US), backed the A$1.52-a-share cash bid.

 The deal stalled since then as the regulator started a review of the proposal and extended the deadline for a decision at least three times to allow Foxtel to make further submissions to gain approval.

 The ACCC said it had broadened the range of programming subject to exclusivity regulations from its original decision, in particular preventing the merged company from purchasing exclusive rights to subscription video on demand for television programs or movies and from purchasing exclusive mobile-phone rights to Internet television content.